byutrg/TBX-Basic-Package/README.md

-As an alternative to using the TBX Checker to validate TBX-Basic files, you can use the Integrated RNG Schema and any off-the-shelf XML validator that supports the RelaxNG and Schematron anguages, such as oXygen.
+As an alternative to using the TBX Checker to validate TBX-Basic files, you can use the Integrated RNG Schema and any off-the-shelf XML validator that supports the RelaxNG and Schematron languages, such as oXygen.